bahrus/xtal-decorator/README.md

 this.parentElement.querySelectorAll(this.CssSelector)
 ```

-Since this component can be use to "hack" the behavior of a custom element without properly subclassing it, might as well go all the way.
+Since this component can be use to "hack" the behavior of a custom element without properly subclassing it, we might as well go all the way.
 You can also "pierce" into the shadow DOM, and set properties / attach methods.
 And you can set styles.

-Why would you want to set styles deep within some elements shadow DOM, when there things like CSS Properties and parts?
+Why would you want to set styles deep within some element's shadow DOM, when there are things like CSS Properties and parts?

 Have you ever been under a tight deadline, and you don't have time to read through all the documentation / definitions to find what variable you need to set to change a color?
 If so, this component is for you.
 It uses the old deprecated >>> Shadoe DOM piercing selector:

 ```html
   <xtal-decorator selector="paper-input>>>paper-input-container>label">